 I don't do graphics and design-although I am capable of doing those tasks.

-I do not present myself as an expert communication and performance coach-even though I am hired to solve these problems.
+I do not present myself as an expert coach in communication and performance-even though I am hired to solve these problems.

 In the eyes of my audience, I deal with a specific coast, and I do it well: web marketing.

 You must be able to create an effective, diverse and attractive brand positioning-this is the first step on the road to authority.